edrukar/intelligent_instrument/README.md

 # A Physical Intelligent Instrument using Recurrent Neural Networks
 Code and files from my master's project.

-The "Training" folder contains the scripts to create datasets and train generative music models used in the instrument.
+The "training" folder contains the scripts to create datasets and train generative music models used in the instrument.
-The "Instrument" folder contains the scripts that run on the Raspberry Pi, in addition to three pre-trained models.
+The "instrument" folder contains the scripts that run on the Raspberry Pi, in addition to three pre-trained models.

 A demo video can be found [here](http://www.nime.org/proceedings/2019/nime2019_016.pdf)